+Contents Recommendation Response and action Responsible Completion date OIG

+Section official Comment

+Ministry of

-Contents Section Recommendation Response and action Responsible official Completion date OIG Comment UITICIAI Comment Ministry of December of (High) -> The manufacture of COM C t L.L.
-2010 Health and Recommendation 1 (High) a) The member secretary of CCM July, 2010 Population - (c) The oversight role of senior , , MoHP Malaria grants management within the Ministry - should be formalized.
+Health and Recommendation 1 (High) a) The member secretary of CCM Secretary July, 2010

+Population - (c) The oversight role of senior has responsibility to review the MoHP

+Malaria grants management within the Ministry

+should be formalized.
 Terms of Grant.
-MoHP has recently reference should be developed for the working group and these should include a review of the 3 performance of the Global Fund of the Global Fund program. grants across the different disease interventions.
-Minutes GF Secretariat Comment on arising from all management Country Response: meetings should be documented Although there is currently no and retained for future member secretary in the Nepal reference.
-Creation of an active CCM at present, the Global Fund committee to oversee the Secretariat welcomes the performance of Global Fund initiative will follow quick programs for all three diseases implementation of this proposal. would strengthen the oversight function at a senior management The Global Fund Secretariat will Director, EDCD July, 2010 level. encourage the Nepal CCM to , strengthen oversight role of the Malaria Technical Working Group led by Director General of DoHS.
-The TWG was formed in Nov 2008 and has so far met once between
+MoHP has recently

+reference should be developed identified a senior Director to

+for the working group and these

+should include a review of the secretary for smooth functioning

+performance of the Global Fund of the Global Fund program.

+grants across the different

+disease interventions.
+Minutes

+arising from all management

+meetings should be documented

+and retained for future 5 1

+reference.
+Creation of an active CCM at present, the Global Fund

+committee to oversee the Secretariat welcomes the

+performance of Global Fund •

+programs for all three diseases implementation of this proposal.

+would strengthen the oversight

+function at a senior management The Global Fund Secretariat will Director, EDCD July, 2010

+level. encourage the Nepal CCM to

+strengthen oversight role of the

+Malaria Technical Working Group

+led by Director General of DoHS.

+The TWG was formed in Nov 2008

+and has so far met once between